Plumsail/documents-docs/source/user-guide/processes/edit-test-template.rst

 After you `created the process <./create-process.html>`_, its first step **Configure template** will appear showing the substep **Editor**.
 Here you can start composing a template online or upload a pre-made one.

-.. note:: You can upload your template using **Upload** button or just drag and drop a file to the editor's window.

 .. contents:: Table of contents
     :local:
     :depth: 1